Welcome to Kids Programs at The WasteShed

 Intro To Sewing (for Tweens!)

-Join us for a scrappy week of sewing at Camp WasteShed!
+Join us for a scrappy month of sewing at The WasteShed!
 We’ll learn the ins-and-outs (and inside outs) of basic sewing skills through a series of fun, low-sew creative projects.
-Campers will start the week making envelope pouches, learn all about upcycling with thrifted clothes, and finish the week by making a quilted wall art masterpiece using mystery scrap bundles.
+Participants will start the session making envelope pouches, learn all about upcycling with thrifted clothes, and finish the course by making a quilted wall art masterpiece using mystery scrap bundles.
 In addition to giving campers a chance to explore and learn about fun different ways to make and extend the life of their clothes, we’ll be using almost 100% post-consumer fabric and supplies provided by The WasteShed!
 No previous sewing (or any other kind) of experience necessary.

 Great for kids who like: fashion, tinkering, building, arts and crafts, expressing themselves, sustainability, friendship bracelets, tie-dye, stickers, games, and having fun!